isomerpages/pmo-nccs/media/speeches/_posts/2025-01-24-post-Keynote Speech by Singapore’s Ambassador for Climate Action at the Sustainable Tech Forum 2025.md

 that prioritise both sustainability and economic value<sup>6</sup>.</p>
 </li>
 <li>
-<p>this includes assessing their plans to use viable low-carbon energy sources
+<p>This includes assessing their plans to use viable low-carbon energy sources
 and best-in-class solutions to improve power usage effectiveness<sup>7</sup>.</p>
 </li>
 </ul>